Normal route, Cima Grande Lavaredo

 If you have no problem taking on even the most difficult ferratas I guarantee you that you are capable of climbing the Cima Grande di Lavaredo!

-From the peak the view of the surrounding Dolomite massifs is exceptional and it is equally exciting to look down on the crowds of tourists making their way along the road from Rifugio Auronzo to Rifugio Lavaredo and on to the col of the same name like a column of ants (read more about “The walk around the Tre Cime“).
+From the peak the view of the surrounding Dolomite massifs is exceptional and it is equally exciting to look down on the crowds of tourists making their way along the road from Rifugio Auronzo to Rifugio Lavaredo and on to the col of the same name like a column of ants (read more “The walk around the Tre Cime“).

 The route makes its way up the south face along a series of twists and turns following ledges, rock faces and spires taking advantage of the mountain’s weak points.
 Despite the many cairns and a few red paint marks, finding the right route is no easy matter above all in low cloud and limited visibility.
 A guide who knows the climb well is the best way to enjoy the day to the full.
 Considering the altitude gain but also the length of the route the climb is also rather long and speed is of the essence both up and down.